cyberstudio/cybsi-cloud-sdk/docs/dev/contributing.rst

   $ make tools

-This will create a virtualenv with all dependencies installed.
+This will create a virtualenv with all dependencies installed including documentation development tools.

 After that you have to `install isort's plugin <https://github.com/pycqa/isort/wiki/isort-Plugins>`_ for your preferred text editor.